 There is an ever-growing demand for foster families in the UK, for every child people think is in foster care, there are actually two.
 With an increasing need for foster parents, and seriously underestimated numbers when it comes to foster care, it is vital that children are given the safe and stable home they deserve.

 Compass Fostering always want to bring out the potential in our applicant foster carers rather than look for areas to rule people out.
 Our carers come from a variety of backgrounds and have different life experiences; offering their own unique qualities and skills to look after young people.
-Sometimes people’s living circumstances mean that they can’t accommodate a vulnerable child.
+Sometimes people’s living circumstances or working patterns mean that they can’t accommodate a vulnerable child.
 This can be changed over time, whereas other factors might be more of a permanent influence causing you to be unable to foster.

 As a rule, if you do not meet our minimum requirements to apply to foster with us, we will not be able to consider you as a foster carer.
 Most fostering organisations will have these as a standard set of requirements.
 Before you send us your application, we ask:

 1. You must have a spare bedroom

 We ask that you have a bedroom big enough for a young person to live in.
 A foster child can share a room with their sibling but not with your birth children, keeping in mind the best interest of all young people.
 If you apply with us to fostering, we ask that the bedroom is ready to be viewed when you have your initial visit with a social worker (this is arranged after you enquire with us.)

 2. You must be at least 21 years old